john29917958/john29917958.github.io/source/_posts/Ha-The-Game-Development-Review.md

 }
 ```
 In Android, invokes `Permission.RequestUserPermission(Permission.Microphone);` so Android do prompt microphone request dialog to player, then uses `Microphone.Start()` to record player voice; While in IOS, just invokes `Microphone.Start()`, IOS do prompts the request dialog directly.
 For both methods, privilege request dialog only prompts when player first opens the App.
 Once player rejects the request, pop-out dialog will never appear again.
+And last, remember to provide request message to player
+{% asset_img microphone-request-message-setting.png %}

 ## Latency Delay
 "Ha" is a real-time voice control action game, so instant playback of what microphone has recorded is a must-have feature.
 I don't know why the playback speed always sync on PC and Android.
-But when tested on IOS, a BIG LAG exists between the time player says "Ha" to phone, and the character actually fires or jumps.
-I searched through the internet, tried everything I counld, kept building and testing in Android and IOS...
+But while testing in IOS, a BIG LAG exists between the time player says "Ha" to phone, and the character actually fires or jumps.
+I first checks the FPS and make sure it's not game performance related issue.
+Then I searched through the internet, tried everything I counld, kept building and testing in Android and IOS...
 No luck.
 Lots of time spent, still no luck.
 Finally found a post [here](https://programmer.help/blogs/unity-sound-and-recording-and-real-time-microphone-play.html), the key point is to sync the playback position with the microphone recording position like this, so we can collect real-time voice information from player:
 ```csharp
 if (Application.platform == RuntimePlatform.IPhonePlayer)
 {